10th National Assembly · House of Reps

 When was Ohiozojeh Peter Akpatason born?

-Ohiozojeh Peter Akpatason was born on 28 November 1964.
+Ohiozojeh Peter Akpatason was born on 28 November 1964, which makes he 61 years old.

 What state does Hon.
 Ohiozojeh Peter Akpatason represent?